joshbegley/nyt-latest/README.md

 `Temperatures in many parts of the continent were expected to stay in the high 30s to low 40s Celsius, or around 100 Fahrenheit, posing health risks and disrupting daily life.`\
 https://www.nytimes.com/2026/06/25/weather/europe-heat-record-temperatures.html

-**Venezuela Live Updates: Rescuers Mount Frantic Search for Survivors of Twin Earthquakes**\
+**Venezuela Live Updates: Death Toll Rises as Rescuers Mount Frantic Search for Survivors of Twin Earthquakes**\
-`The 7.2- and 7.5-magnitude earthquakes left dozens dead and hundreds missing, the authorities said, but the full scale of the damage was not immediately clear.
-The disaster added to the turmoil in the country.`\
+`The 7.2- and 7.5-magnitude earthquakes left at least 164 dead and hundreds missing, the authorities said, but the full scale of the damage was not immediately clear.`\
 https://www.nytimes.com/live/2026/06/25/world/venezuela-earthquake

 **What the World Cup Can Teach the American Fan**\